alexey-savchenko-am/Excel.DataTable/README.md

 ## Extract data

 To extract data from file use the command ExtractData.
-First parameter is boolean value to clear streams after reading file.
-The secon one is a Excel sheet name, where the table specified:
+Specify a sheet name, where the table is located:

 ```
   dataParser.ExtractData("SalesOrders")